fullmetalbrackets/blog/src/content/blog/comprehensive-guide-tailscale-securely-access-home-network.md

 tailscale file get /home/$USER/downloads
 ```

-I found <a href="https://davideger.github.io/blog/taildrop_on_linux" target="_blank">this blog post by David Eger</a> with a bash script to run a daemon that continuously uses the `tailscale file get <target>`, but under the circumstances I just prefer sending files to my server using <a href="https://localsend.org" target="_blank">LocalSend</a>.
-To use Taildrop with a NAS -- specifically Synology, QNAP, Unraid or TrueNAS -- <a href="https://tailscale.com/kb/1307/nas" target="_blank">see here</a>.
+I found <a href="https://davideger.github.io/blog/taildrop_on_linux" target="_blank" data-umami-event="tailscale-post-david-eger-blog-taildrop-script">this blog post by David Eger</a> with a bash script to run a daemon that continuously uses the `tailscale file get <target>`, but under the circumstances I just prefer sending files to my server using <a href="https://localsend.org" target="_blank" data-umami-event="tailscale-post-localsend">LocalSend</a>.
+To use Taildrop with a NAS -- specifically Synology, QNAP, Unraid or TrueNAS -- <a href="https://tailscale.com/kb/1307/nas" target="_blank" data-umami-event="tailscale-post-docs-nas">see here</a>.

 <div id='more'/>